bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - To find the right verb, flip the sentence, keeping the meaning intact.
   - The correct verb will rise to the occassion.

+### 15. Separation Anxiery

+- SUBJECTS AND VERBS THAT GET SPLIT APART

+- Consider the sentence a long shoelace, with the subject on one end and the verb on the other.
+  No matter how many eyelets you snake that shoelace through across your foot, at some point those two ends of the shoelace (the subject and the verb) must meet and tie together.

+- Sometimes writers and talkers begin with the subject and then get sidetracked, tossing in other descriptive words and phrases before they finish their main point about the subject.

+- These extra words that separate the subject and the verb confuse things.
+People choose the wrong verb form to match a word that's not the real subject.

+- INCORRECT

+  - `The secret` to hiring the best people as marketing and sales team members for small mom-and-pop organizations `are` finding people who have once been in business for themselves.
+    (Members and organizations are not the SUBJECTS, they are OBJECTS of PREPOSTIONS)

+- CORRECT

+  - `The secret` to hiring the best people as marketing and sales team members for small mom-and-pop organizations `is` finding people who have once been in business for themselves.

+- INCORRECT

+  - After our analysis of the results of the customer satisfaction survey `was` several suggestions submitted by the boards of director.

+- CORRECT

+  - After our analysis of the results of the customer satisfaction survey `were` several suggestions submitted by the boards of director.

+- You can catch this error quickly by cutting the flesh off the bone, leaving just the sentence skeleton;
+  SUBJECT and VERB.
+Make the subject and verb match.
+Either SINGULAR or PLURAL

+- MEMORY TIP
+  - No matter where they fall, find the two ends of the shoelace (subject and verb) and tie them together.